sourceryinstitute/OpenCoarrays/INSTALL.md

 ### OS X###
 </a>

-We have developed a  Portfile that we will submit for inclusion into the [MacPorts] package management software after posting the OpenCoarrays 1.0.0 tar ball online.
-Once the OpenCoarrays Portfile has been incorporated into MacPorts, users can install OpenCoarrays on OS X by installing MacPorts and then typing the following:
+OS X users might find it easiest to install OpenCoarrays using the [MacPorts] package management system.
+After installing MacPorts, type the following:

     sudo port selfupdate
     sudo port upgrade outdated
     sudo port install opencoarrays

-Administrator privileges are required for issuing the above "sudo" commands.
-Also, the first two steps above are required only if your MacPorts ports were last updated prior to the incorporation of the OpenCoarrays Portfile into MacPorts.
-The above process can be repeated to obtain updates in the form of future OpenCoarrays releases.
+where the "sudo" command requires Administrator privileges and where the first two steps above are required only if the MacPorts ports were last updated prior to 30 September 2015, when the OpenCoarrays port was incorporated into MacPorts.
+Repeating the first two steps above will also update OpenCoarrays to the latest release.

 <a name="windows">
 ### Windows ###
 </a>
-Windows users will find it easiest to download the Lubuntu Linux virtual machine from the [Sourcery Store].
+Windows users will find it easiest to download the Lubuntu Linux virtual machine from the [Sourcery Institute Store].
 The virtual machine boots inside the open-source [VirtualBox] virtualization package.
 In addition to containing GCC 4.9, 5.2, and 6.0, MPICH, OpenMPI, and OpenCoarrays, the virtual machine contains dozens of other open-source software packages that support software development in modern Fortran.
 See the [download and installation instructions] for a partial list of the included packages.

+Alternatively, if you desire to use OpenCoarrays under Cygwin, please submit a feature request via our [Issues] page.

 <a name="linux">
 ### Linux ###
 </a>

-Linux users who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.
+Linux users who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Institute Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.